Nov 18, 2023

 This command creates a CloudWatch Events rule named "RotateKMSKeys" that triggers every day at midnight (UTC).

-Step 2: Create a Lambda Function
+Step 2: Create a Lambda function

 Next, create a Lambda function that handles the key rotation logic.
 You must create a ZIP archive containing your function code and any dependencies.
 Here is a sample lambda function implemented in Python: